Beatriz Haddad Maia: Endorsements

 For clothing and footwear, Haddad Maia was sponsored by Joma from the 2018 to the 2023 season.
 From the 2024 season onwards, Haddad began to be sponsored by Asics.
 For rackets, Bia signed a sponsorship with Wilson in 2020.

 In addition, Haddad also signed sponsorships with companies from various sectors, such as: SMZTO (franchising) since 2021, and since 2023 the Itaú bank, of which she is an "ambassador" having participated in institutional campaigns and the insurance company Prudential.

-At the end of 2023, Haddad signed a sponsorship with the American jewelry trading company Tiffany & Co., and it is expected that she will wear the brand's products during the 2024 Grand Slam tournaments and at the 2024 Summer Olympics in Paris.
+At the end of 2023, Haddad signed a sponsorship with the American jewelry trading company Tiffany & Co., and it was expected that she would wear the brand's products during the 2024 Grand Slam tournaments and at the 2024 Summer Olympics in Paris.

 In January 2024, Haddad signed a sponsorship deal with the Brazilian food company Bauducco and Chevrolet.

+In 2026, Haddad Maia signed a two-year sponsorship deal with the insurance company FF Seguros.